 This small, historic town is full of charm – but that charm also comes with a bit of a dark twist.
 If you grew up in the United States, then you likely already know that the town of Salem has an interesting past that is full of witches and witchcraft.

 For some, that intriguing darkness is the primary draw to visit, but even if you’re not interested in witches, it’s a great place to spend a weekend.

 If this sounds interesting to you, read on.
-In this informative guide, you’ll learn about what there is to do during your visit to Salem, and a bit about the surrounding, nearby towns, too.
+In this informative guide, you’ll learn about what to do during your visit to Salem and the surrounding nearby towns, too.